 you care which will give you a leg up in the competition for top talent.

-When are online job fairs the best approach?
+When are virtual career fairs the best approach?

 Online job fairs and virtual hiring events have an unlimited number of use cases.

 If you are a single-company looking to hire, virtual recruiting